This program happened in the past, and no dates are currently scheduled.

 Purpose

-The purpose of this conference is to provide pharmacology information in multiple areas and to promote clinical excellence by improving the quality of care to patients.
+The purpose of this activity is to provide pharmacology information in multiple areas, and to promote clinical excellence through improving the quality of care to patients.

 Audience

-The primary audience is nurse practitioners, physician assistants and advanced practice clinicians; however, the program content is relevant to the broader health care community.
+The primary audience is nurse practitioners, physician assistants, and advanced practice clinicians; however, the program content is relevant to physicians and the broader health care community.

 Highlights